Celerium/Celerium.Auvik/docs/site/alert/Get-AuvikAlert.md

 ## DESCRIPTION
-The Get-AuvikAlert cmdlet allows you to view the alert events that has been triggered by your Auvik collector(s).
+The Get-AuvikAlert cmdlet allows you to view the alert events that has been triggered by your Auvik collector(s)

 ## EXAMPLES